kohana/userguide/guide/tutorials.databases.md

 #### Database Functions {#database_functions}

 Eventually you will probably run into a situation where you need to call `COUNT` or some other database function within your query.
 The query builder supports these functions in two ways.
-The first is using by using quotes within aliases:
+The first is by using quotes within aliases:

     $query = DB::select(array('COUNT("username")', 'total_users'))->from('users');